 (b) ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
-The Whistleblower Policy applies to all directors of the company as well as officers, employees, contractors, consultants, secondees and other persons that act on behalf of the Mad Paws group.
-A copy of the Whistleblower Policy will be available on its Website and has been made available to all staff.
+The Whistleblower Policy applies to all Directors of the Company as well as officers, employees, contractors, consultants, secondees and other persons that act on behalf of Mad Paws.
+A copy of the Whistleblower Policy is available on its Website and has been made available to all staff.
 As noted above, the Whistleblower Policy suggests 'reportable conduct' is reported to an immediate supervisor or manager who is required to escalate the matter to a 'Protected Disclosure Officer' or directly to a 'Protected Disclosure Officer' and requires all reports of reportable conduct lodged in accordance with the Whistleblower Policy to be referred to an 'Investigations Officer' to be investigated in a fair, thorough, timely and objective manner.
-3.4 A listed entity should (a) have and disclose an anti-bribery and Complying The Anti-Bribery and Corruption Policy outlines the Company's position on bribery and corruption and outlines the process for implementing this position. corruption policy; and (b) ensure that the board or a committee of the board is informed of any material breaches of that policy.
-The Board has adopted an Anti-Bribery and Corruption Policy, a copy of which will be available on its Website and has been made available to all staff.
-The Anti-Bribery and Corruption Policy applies to all directors of the company as well as officers, employees, contractors, consultants, secondees and other persons that act on behalf of the Mad Paws group and outlines the Company's zero tolerance approach to bribery and corruption and outlines a process for implementing this approach, including by encouraging persons to report concerns about suspicious activity in accordance with the reporting process in the Whistleblower Policy.
-PRIN ICIPLE 4: SAFEGUARD THE INTEGRITY OF CO RPORATE REPO about suspicious activity in accordance with the reporting process in the Whistleblower Policy.
-NCIPLE 4: SAFEGUARD THE INTEGRITY OF CO about suspicious activity in accordance with the reporting process in the Whistleblower Policy.
-RTS about suspicious activity in accordance with the reporting process in the Whistleblower Policy.
-RTS A list red entity should have appropriate processes to verify the integri about suspicious activity in accordance with the reporting process in the Whistleblower Policy.
-RTS ty of its corporate reports.
-A list The board of a listed entity should: (a) have an audit committee which: (i) has at least three members, all of whom are non-executive directors and a majority of verify the integri about suspicious activity in accordance with the reporting process in the Whistleblower Policy.
-RTS ty of its corporate reports.
-The Board has established an Audit Committee pursuant to the terms of the Audit Committee Charter.
-A list The board of a listed entity should: (a) have an audit committee which: (i) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and verify the integri about suspicious activity in accordance with the reporting process in the Whistleblower Policy.
-RTS ty of its corporate reports.
-The Board has established an Audit Committee pursuant to the terms of the Audit Committee Charter.
-The required composition of the Audit Committee is set out in Item 8 of the Audit and Risk Committee Charter and provides that the Company intends on the Audit Committee being comprised of not less than three non-executive directors, a majority of whom are independent directors, with an independent director as chair (who must not be the chair of the Board).
-At the date of this statement, the Company's Audit Committee comprises of three members: Josh May (independent chair of the Committee), Mike Hill and Jan Pacas who are all non-executive directors.
-Mr Hill is A list The board of a listed entity should: (a) have an audit committee which: (i) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (ii) is chaired by an independent director, who is not the chair verify the integri about suspicious activity in accordance with the reporting process in the Whistleblower Policy.
-RTS ty of its corporate reports.
-The Board has established an Audit Committee pursuant to the terms of the Audit Committee Charter.
-The required composition of the Audit Committee is set out in Item 8 of the Audit and Risk Committee Charter and provides that the Company intends on the Audit Committee being comprised of not less than three non-executive directors, a majority of whom are independent directors, with an independent director as chair (who must not be the chair of the Board).
-At the date of this statement, the Company's Audit Committee comprises of three members: Josh May (independent chair of the Committee), Mike Hill and Jan Pacas who are all non-executive directors.
-Mr Hill is an independent director, but Mr Pacas is not (for the reasons noted above).
-The Remuneration and Nomination Committee Charter (under item 7.3), provides that while the Company will A list The board of a listed entity should: (a) have an audit committee which: (i) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (ii) is chaired by an independent director, who is not the chair of the board, verify the integri about suspicious activity in accordance with the reporting process in the Whistleblower Policy.
-RTS ty of its corporate reports.
-The Board has established an Audit Committee pursuant to the terms of the Audit Committee Charter.
-The required composition of the Audit Committee is set out in Item 8 of the Audit and Risk Committee Charter and provides that the Company intends on the Audit Committee being comprised of not less than three non-executive directors, a majority of whom are independent directors, with an independent director as chair (who must not be the chair of the Board).
-At the date of this statement, the Company's Audit Committee comprises of three members: Josh May (independent chair of the Committee), Mike Hill and Jan Pacas who are all non-executive directors.
-Mr Hill is an independent director, but Mr Pacas is not (for the reasons noted above).
-The Remuneration and Nomination Committee Charter (under item 7.3), provides that while the Company will aim to have a Committee that satisfies the recommendations, this may not always be practicable given the size A list The board of a listed entity should: (a) have an audit committee which: (i) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (ii) is chaired by an independent director, who is not the chair verify the integri about suspicious activity in accordance with the reporting process in the Whistleblower Policy.
-RTS ty of its corporate reports.
-The Board has established an Audit Committee pursuant to the terms of the Audit Committee Charter.
-The required composition of the Audit Committee is set out in Item 8 of the Audit and Risk Committee Charter and provides that the Company intends on the Audit Committee being comprised of not less than three non-executive directors, a majority of whom are independent directors, with an independent director as chair (who must not be the chair of the Board).
-At the date of this statement, the Company's Audit Committee comprises of three members: Josh May (independent chair of the Committee), Mike Hill and Jan Pacas who are all non-executive directors.
-Mr Hill is an independent director, but Mr Pacas is not (for the reasons noted above).
-The Remuneration and Nomination Committee Charter (under item 7.3), provides that while the Company will
+The Whistleblower Policy creates a framework where material breaches can be appropriately and confidentially reported to the Board.
+3.4 A listed entity should (a) have and disclose an anti-bribery and corruption policy; and (b) ensure that the board or a committee of the board is informed of any material breaches of that policy.
+Complying The Board has adopted an Anti-Bribery and Corruption Policy, a copy of which is available on its Website and has been made available to all staff.
+The Anti-Bribery and Corruption Policy outlines the Company's position on bribery and corruption and outlines the process for implementing this position.
+It applies to all Directors of the Company as well as officers, employees, contractors, consultants, secondees and other persons that act on behalf of Mad Paws and outlines the Company's zero tolerance approach to bribery and corruption and outlines a process for implementing this approach, including by encouraging persons to report concerns about suspicious activity in accordance with the reporting process in the Whistleblower Policy.
+The Whistleblower Policy creates a framework where material breaches can be appropriately and confidentially reported to the Board.
+ICIPLE 4: SAFEGUARD THE INTEGRITY OF CO red entity should have appropriate processes to 4.1 The board of a listed entity should: Complying The Board has established an Audit Committee pursuant to the terms of the Audit Committee Charter. (a) have an audit committee which: (i) has at least three members, all of whom are non-executive directors and a majority of The required composition of the Audit Committee is set out in Item 8 of the Audit Committee Charter.
+In accordance with the Charter and with this recommendation, the Committee is comprised of no less than three non-executive directors, a majority of whom are independent directors, with an independent director as chair (who is not the chair of the Board). whom are independent directors; and (ii) is chaired by an independent The Company's Audit Committee comprises of three members: Josh May (independent Chair of the Committee), Mike Hill and Jan Pacas who are all Non-executive Directors.
+Mr Hill is an independent director, but Mr Pacas is not (for the reasons noted above). director, who is not the chair of the board, and disclose: (iii) the charter of the committee; The Board believes that the composition of the Committee is of sufficient size and independence to effectively discharge its mandate effectively, having regard to the available members of the Board and the Company's operations.
+The composition of the Committee may be reviewed and revised at the time in the event a new non-executive director is appointed.
+The relevant qualifications and experience of the members of the Audit Committee are disclosed in the Board Skills Matrix.